-In 1976, Fairchild issued an MGM "Film Classic" puzzle series which included this film.
+In 1976 Fairchild issued an MGM "Film Classic" puzzle series that included this film.
 The photo used for the 250-piece puzzle is obviously a publicity still (#1287) and not an actual scene, as it depicts in color Stan Laurel and Oliver Hardy seated in a demolished antique car that is up against a tree.
 The car has no tires, only rims, although one back tire is shown lying on the ground in the rear.
 See more »

 See more »

 20 of 30 people found this review helpful.